ponyriders/django-amazon-price-monitor/README.md

     python manage.py price_monitor_batch_create_products "<ASIN1>,<ASIN2>,<ASIN3>"

-## Logger
+## Loggers

+### price_monitor

-The app uses the logger "price_monitor" to log error and info messages.
+The app uses the logger "price_monitor" to log all error and info messages that are not included within a dedicated other logger.
 Please see the [Django logging documentation](https://docs.djangoproject.com/en/1.5/topics/logging/ "Django logging documentation") for how to setup loggers.

+### price_monitor.product_advertising_api

+Logger for everything related to the ProductAdvertisingAPI wrapper class that accesses the Amazon Product Advertising API through bottlenose.

 ## Models